kaleido-io/kaleido-iden3-samples/README.md

 ## Generate the Zero Knowledge Proof for the Claim Challenge

-We use snark.js again to generate the proof, using the inputs that have been generated in the above step and callback to the verifier server for verification. `IDEN3_NAME` should be set to the issuer name.
+We use snark.js again to generate the proof, using the inputs that have been generated in the above step and callback to the verifier server for verification.

 ```
 $ cd holder/wallet
 $ npm i
-$ export IDEN3_NAME=JohnDoe
 $ node index.js --holder AliceWonder --qrcode /Users/alice/Downloads/challenge-qr.png
 ```